sanskrit/vyakarana/docs/introduction.rst

 Introduction
 ============

-This system has two goals:
+This program has two goals:

 1. To generate the entire set of forms allowed by the Ashtadhyayi without over- or under-generating.